 Each person has 10 minutes.
 Practice your part of the presentation so that you don't go over the time limit.
 Presentations usually take longer than you think.
-You need to adhere to the time limit.
+You need to adhere to the time limit; if you don't, you will compromise other students' presentations by taking time away from them --- I will stop you after the allotted time.